 - The mediator proposes and secures agreement to mediation ground rules Eg. meeting etiquette, don’t interrupt, confidentiality, etc.

 - The mediator gives each party an opportunity to relate their story without interruption

 - In private side meetings, the mediator seeks further information from the parties to identify the issues, positions, and needs of each party.

 - Exploring the options for settlement (this is where the real work gets done), separate sessions.

 - In private side meetings, the mediator assists the parties to generate a range of options to meet the various needs and concerns of the party on the issues.

 - Choosing options for settlement, generally separate sessions.

-- Finalising agreement or confirming deadlock, joint session
+- Finalizing agreement or confirming deadlock, a joint session

 - The mediator summarises areas of agreement and clarifies areas of disagreement and checks these with the parties